-So it’s only a matter of whether you’re interested in other compounds apart from CBD, in which case, the full-spectrum extract may be your best bet.
+So it’s only a matter of whether you’re interested in other compounds apart from CBD, in which case, the broad-spectrum extract may be your best bet.

-Remember, full-spectrum CBD extract is associated with the entourage effect.
+Remember, broad-spectrum CBD extract is associated with the entourage effect.

 Can Hemp Oil Extract Benefit You In Any Way?